DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the related DX7 parameter as modulation "target" in first available modulation "slot" (if, at least, one modulation is available).
 Please read [**MODULATION MATRIX: FAST TARGET ASSIGNMENT**](#fastassign) topic below, for details.

-- Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, its box and modulated target name are highlighted by yellow color (instead of cyan): by "touching" (left-mouse clicking) the box, this jump to the next operator (COARSE parameter), LFO, PITCH envelope..., instead of next DX7 parameter, sequentially (they're 118 DX7 parameters as possible modulation target!).
-It's a good way to reach the desired target (and reduce the required amount of "left-mouse clicks" over the target box!)
+- Either _6OP-DX_ and _6OP-DX Kompakt_ module also may accept the mod. key usage from **Modulation Matrix** screen, over the **TARGET** box: when the target is hovered by mouse cursor, its box (and parameter name) are highlighted by **yellow** color, instead of cyan: by "touching" (left-mouse click) the box **while holding the mod. key**, this jump to the next _pertinent_ "group" (first operator COARSE, first LFO speed, first PITCH envelope RATE1, P MOD SENS, TRANSPOSE, FEEDBACK, prior to cycle to EG BIAS, the first possible target), instead of browsing all 118 possible DX7 parameters, sequentially.
+So it's not the best way, but a better way to reach the desired target (and reduce the required amount of "left-mouse clicks" over the target box!)

 ---